imbacraft/dusk.nvim/README.md

 ## Design Philosophy

 Dusk aims to strike a middle ground between the one-size-fits-all configs, who try to squeeze as much functionality as possible, and super minimal configs such as nyoom.nvim (which is great and you should try it too).
+But with a little preference towards minimalism.
+Like the Dusk, between dark and light, but towards dark!

 The goal is to create an IDE experience with exactly the necessary functionalities (no more, no less).